andrei-1111/lod_api_docs/add_file.rst

 Content-Type and Accept headers will not be text/xml.
 Instead, use a content type that is consistent with the file you are uploading.

-We currently suppport the following file types:
+We currently support the following file types:

 +-------------------------+-----------+--------------------------------------------------------------------------------+
 | File Type               | Extension | Mime Type                                                                      |